 Frequently Asked Questions

-Do goldfish do well in ponds?
+Do they do well outdoors?

 Koi and goldfish are two of the hardiest pond fish you’ll ever find.
 Goldfish are beautiful, colorful, and easy to care for.
 Also, they can endure harsh weather pretty well.

 So yes, goldfish do pretty well in ponds.

 How big should the outdoor water feature be?